ironcamel/vimchat/README.md

 Typing `<leader>l` will bring up a new tab containing log files for the current user.

+When moving up beyond the first line, the most recent logs will be prepended if found.

+The user can enable extended syntax highlighting (urls, emoticons, ...) at wish.

 # Chat Rooms

 You can configure chat rooms in your vimchat config file.